Faculty and Staff Online Campus Storage Mac

 3. Click the "Go" menu and then select "Connect to Server."

-4. Without quotes, type "smb://Artemis" in the server address bar.
+4. Without quotes, type "smb://artemis.facstaff.philau.edu/FOLDERNAME" in the server address bar.
 Click the "Connect" button.
+You will need to type in the FOLDERNAME of the folder you would like to connect to or it will not work.

 5. Enter your PhilaU network username and password.
 Click the "Connect" button.